top of page

 Thyroglobulin Antibody (TGAb)

-Thyroglubulin can be used as a marker to test for potential thyroid cancer and if elevated, can guide the health provider to order diagnostic imaging & biopsy to confirm.
-Often, symptoms of thyroid cancer get missed because the symptoms are similar to non-malignant thyroid conditions.
-This is why a complete thyroid panel can be beneficial.
+Thyroglobulin may be used as a marker to test for potential thyroid cancer or track progress during or after cancer-related treatments and if elevated, may guide the health provider to order diagnostic imaging & biopsy to confirm.
+Often, symptoms of thyroid cancer get missed because the symptoms can be similar to non-malignant thyroid conditions.
+This is another reason why a complete thyroid panel might be beneficial.

 bottom of page